-The buttock lift here in Houston, Webster, and Pearland helps our patients improve the contour, size and skin tone of their buttocks.
+The buttock lift here in Houston and Webster, helps our patients improve the contour, size and skin tone of their buttocks.
 A buttock lift is often performed after a massive weight loss where the skin has been stretched beyond its natural range of elasticity, and has lost the ability to contract.

 The incisions are designed to be hidden by clothing and sportswear or to lie in normally occurring anatomic folds.
 Layered suture techniques are used to carefully close the area of incision in order to maintain the lift, tightening and smoothing the remaining skin.

 Swelling, which is commonly seen after butt lift surgery, is controlled by compression garments and the use of drains.
 Sterile collection tubes are used to evacuate excess fluid.
 Weekly follow up visits help to achieve an optimal outcome by allowing adjustments based on visible progress, which varies among patients.

 Buttock lift surgery, which differs from a Brazilian butt lift, is performed through an incision that usually starts in the buttock crease.
 Excess skin is then removed and the buttocks are lifted and tightened.
 A buttock lift is performed under general anesthesia.
 You may return home the same day following your procedure.
 Full recovery takes between two to three weeks.

 All lower buttock lift techniques tighten the buttocks and back of the thighs.
 The technique can be extended to help the hips/outer thighs.
 Loose sagging skin below the incision is removed.
 The remaining skin in the buttock and thighs is pulled upwards, and the skin is repaired, suspending the tissues and tightening them.
 This requires positioning the patient on their tummy or side during the procedure.
 Incision closure is performed in multiple layers over drains, to control stretching and swelling.